tarex118/SitechInternshipt/nginx-reverseproxy/README.md

 - to show that the user running is not the root user.
 ![user](./Gif/user.gif)

-- and finally gixy to check the configs and the vulnerabilities
+- and finally gixy to check the configs and misconfigs
 ![gixy](./Gif/gixy.gif)